Temi-d/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 0 - Script that creates an alias
 1 - A script that prints hello user, where user is the current Linux user.
 2 - Add /action to the PATH.
 PATH. /action should be the last directory the shell looks into when looking for a program.
-3 -   script that counts the number of directories in the PATH>
+3 - A script that counts the number of directories in the PATH.
+4 - A script that lists environment variables